Mason (musician): Biography

 In 2016, Mason signed to Island Records and began work on material with US hip hop artist Azealia Banks.
 However, after racial and homophobic comments by her on Twitter, he ceased the collaboration and started to work with UK grime artist Stefflon Don, which led to the "Fashion Killa" single release, that reached a number 4 position on the UK dance chart.
 This song was also used for television ads for Boohoo.com, Deezer and America's Next Top Model.
 The song was widely supported on BBC Radio 1 and other UK national radio stations.
 He also mixed and compiled the Toolroom Miami Poolside album this year, which was released on Toolroom Records.

 In 2017, Mason got signed to house label Defected Records, which released his single "Rhino", which got chosen as "hottest record in the world" on BBC Radio 1.
 He also collaborated with UK tech house producer Betoko and has remixed Sting and James Hype.

-Since 2018 Mason released 'Dance Shake Move' via Skint/BMG records.
+Since 2018 Mason released 'Dance Shake Move' via Skint/BMG Rights Management.
 This record got used for TV ads for brands like Colgate and Vodafone.
 He has also collaborated with Alex Clare the UK/US top 10 vocalist on Spinnin Records, released his second single for Island records featuring UK grime act The Manor as well as a collaboration with UK vocalist Jem Cooke and Shingai Shoniwa from The Noisettes.
 In 2019 he released 'Mason Remixed', a collection of his work remixed by artists such as Mike Mago, Junior Sanchez and Rex The Dog.
 In 2020 Mason released his third artist album 'Frisky Biscuits' on Toolroom Records.
 In 2021 he worked with The Metropole Orkest and released a collection of NFT's.
 His single 'Givin Up' together with Mark Knight became the #1 house record on Beatport that year.
 In 2022 he worked together with NY Hiphop artists Jungle Brothers Afrika Baby Bam and founded his own girl vocal trio 'The Masonettes', that accompany him on certain records and shows.
+In 2023 he had a radio hit in The Netherlands with the Masonettes called 'Are You Ready'.
+Later that year he released his 4th album 'Chroma Panorama', on which he collaborated with Sophie Barker (Zero 7), Dragonette, Jack Garratt, Sweetie Irie (Gorillaz), Poppy Hankin (Girl Ray) and many others.

+'Perfect Exceeder' got used in the Grammy nominated soundtrack of the movie Saltburn, which made it appear in a variety of national pop charts again throughout 2024.
+David Guetta, Oliver Heldens and 1991 made new remixes, which were released on Armada Music.